joewalker/gcli/docs/index.md

    Both the startup() and createView() commands take ``options`` objects which allow customization.
 At the current time the documentation of these object is left to the source.
-GCLITerm in HUDService and index.html in GCLI itself are probably the best places to begin looking.

 ### Creating Custom Builds